Net Relevancy Levels

 Foreground properties can use most types supported by standard Unreal replication: see Supported types.

-Multicast RPCs are only received for actors in the foreground network level.
+Multicast RPCs are only received for actors in the foreground net relevancy level.

 Depending on the game, each client will likely be able to see on the order of 50-100 actors in the foreground.
 Foreground properties cost much less bandwidth than midground & background ones.
 You should only move a property out of foreground if you definitely need it to be more widely visible.